-Why are the French so angry over retiring 2 years later?
+Why are French workers angry about raising retirement age?

-PARIS (AP) — Hundreds of thousands of people are expected to fill the streets of France Thursday for the 11th day of nationwide resistance to a government proposal to raise the retirement age from 62 to 64.
+PARIS (AP) — Hundreds of thousands of people filled the streets in France Thursday for the 11th day of nationwide resistance to a government proposal to raise the retirement age from 62 to 64.
 The furious public reaction to the plan has cornered and weakened French President Emmanuel Macron.

 France’s highest body on constitutional affairs will be considering the higher retirement age.
 The Constitutional Council is expected to issue a ruling this month and Macron’s opponents hope it will severely limit his proposal.